HorizonRoboticsRDK/hobot_audio/README.md

 ![doa_circle](./imgs/doa_circle.jpg)

-To run the hobot_audio package on the Horizon RDK board:
+To run the hobot_audio package on the D-Robotics RDK board:

 1. Copy the configuration files